 The Brethren formed themselves into procession with the Provincial Grand Director of Ceremonies Bro Harry Wright at the head followed by the daughter Lodges in order of seniority, next came the Brethren of the Lodge of Kelso & Tweed No. 58, next the deputation from the Province of East Lothian and Berwickshire headed by Bro Ronnie Patterson Depute Provincial Grand Master, then the deputation from the Provincial Grand Lodge of Roxburgh Peebles and Selkirk Shires headed by the RW Provincial Grand Master Bro John F. Lamb.

-Following on was Bro Bob Wilson, Sword Bearer, carrying the ceremonial sword in front the Lodge Bible, adorned with the square and compasses, this was carried by Bro Bill Heaney PM Bible Bearer and finally the RWM of Lodge Kelso & Tweed No. 58 Bro Graeme White supported left and right by the Bro Marshall Muirhead IPM and Bro Tim Slater PM.
+Following on was Bro Bob Wilson, Sword Bearer, carrying the ceremonial sword in front the Lodge Bible, adorned with the square and compasses, this was carried by Bro Bill Heaney PM Bible Bearer and finally the Right Worshipful Master of Lodge Kelso & Tweed No. 58, Bro Graeme White, supported left and right by the Bro Marshall Muirhead IPM and Bro Tim Slater PM.